stanford-oval/genie-toolkit/doc/tutorial-basic.md

 the model.

 Note: this tutorial assumes that you installed Genie using the ["git" installation instructions](install.md).
-If you used the "yarn" installation method, you will need to adjust the paths.
+If you used the "npm" installation method, you will need to adjust the paths.

 It is recommended to also install the